MicrosoftDocs/iis-docs/iis/web-hosting/joining-the-web-hosting-gallery/setup-mysql-with-webmatrix-support.md

 ---
-title: "Setup MySQL with WebMatrix Support | Microsoft Docs"
+title: "Setup MySQL with WebMatrix Support"
 author: bilalaslam
 description: "MySQL Installation WebPI supports installing MySQL in developer mode, but this is not suitable for a shared hosting environment.
-Instead, you should download..." ms.author: iiscontent
+Instead, you should download..." ms.date: 11/03/2010 ms.assetid: 29f4c760-525f-4c61-9e06-ab37014a7dc8 msc.legacyurl: /learn/web-hosting/joining-the-web-hosting-gallery/setup-mysql-with-webmatrix-support msc.type: authoredcontent
-manager: soshir
-ms.date: 11/03/2010
-ms.topic: article
-ms.assetid: 29f4c760-525f-4c61-9e06-ab37014a7dc8
-ms.technology: iis-hosting
-ms.prod: iis
-msc.legacyurl: /learn/web-hosting/joining-the-web-hosting-gallery/setup-mysql-with-webmatrix-support
-msc.type: authoredcontent
 ---